MColbrook/spectralcomputations/README.md

 The folder `data_online/` contains data files that are small enough to be included directly in this repository.

-## Notes

-- The code is intended to illustrate concepts from the book rather than serve as a polished software package.
-- Some scripts are designed to be run interactively.
-- Paths may need to be adjusted depending on your local setup.

 ## License

 This repository is released under the MIT License.
 See `LICENSE` for details.